moeamaya/architechie/src/pages/team/index.md

       on growth.<br><br>

-      He is now rethinking real estate deals at VC backed startup Dealpath as a product designer.
+      He is now a product designer at Opendoor, rethinking how people buy and sell homes.
 Gavin holds three degrees from Georgia Tech (B.S in Architecture, Master of City & Regional Planning, and Master of Architecture).
   - image: /img/alex.png